Upward-Spiral-Science/spect-team/final_report.md

 #### Descriptive Analysis

 While answering Descriptive questions we were primarily trying to find out more about what our data even is.
 Since there were so many features and and so many clobbered patient records we had to clean our data before we started answering these questions.
-Once our data was cleaned and in the shape we need it to be we carried out basic exploratory analysis
+Once our data was cleaned and in the shape we need it to be we carried out basic exploratory analysis.

 #### Exploratory Analysis